miyamok/reentrancy/README.md

 ## Demonstration

 We demonstrate the reentrancy in an actual blockchain.
-The full source code relies on various technologies such as solidity, hardhat, and ethers.js, and the demonstration is done on Sepolia test net.
+The full source code relies on various technologies such as solidity, hardhat, and ethers.js, and the demonstration is done on Sepolia test net as well as on the remix IDE (https://remix.ethereum.org/).

 ## Secure programming to prevent reentrancy